-- Place the cranberries, sugar, orange juice, and water in a small saucepan and bring to a boil, stirring occasionally to dissolve the sugar.
+- Place the cranberries, sugar, orange juice, water, and a cinnamon stick, if using in a small saucepan and bring to a boil over medium heat, stirring occasionally to dissolve the sugar.

 - Reduce heat to a simmer and continue cooking until the cranberries are tender and pop open, about 10-12 minutes.

 - Remove from heat and cool before serving.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.

 We now have a COOKING FOR ONE Facebook group.
 We’re new and we’re growing.
 Join us to share your favorite single serving recipes and find new ones too.
 We’d love to see you there!